openstack-infra/system-config/doc/source/jjb.rst

 Overview
 ========

-In order to make the process of managing hundreds of Jenkins jobs easier, Jenkins Job Builder was designed to take YAML based configurations and convert those into jobs that are injected into Jenkins.
+In order to make the process of managing thousands of Jenkins jobs easier, Jenkins Job Builder was designed to take YAML based configurations and convert those into jobs that are injected into Jenkins.